Some parts of this page may be machine-translated.

 This is a tool provided by Netlify, so using Netlify is a prerequisite.

-This is a common command tool built into Netlify CLI, which greatly improves productivity when building with Jamstack.
+It is a common command tool integrated into the Netlify CLI, but it can significantly improve productivity when building with Jamstack.

-This core part is used to launch applications and test them in a local environment, but there are actually many more features available.
+In that core part, it is used to launch the app and test in a local environment, but in fact, it has many more features.

-① You can load environment variables defined on Netlify.
+You can load the environment variables defined on Netlify.

-In a normal development environment, you would need to set environment variables separately in order to use them.
-However, by using netlify dev, you can inject this information from Netlify, making it easier to manage.
+Normally, in a development environment, you need to set environment variables separately to use them, which requires managing the same information separately.
+However, by using netlify dev, you can inject that information from Netlify, making management easier.

-This allows for calling functions equivalent to those in the production environment, making it much easier to verify operation.
+This allows for function calls equivalent to the production environment, making it much easier to verify operations.

 This demo generates data from an external MySQL database through a static site generator called Hugo.

-With netlify dev, you can combine the entire process from data retrieval to Hugo generation into one command.
+With netlify dev, you can consolidate the entire process from data retrieval to generation with Hugo into a single command.

-You can call functions locally, so you can reflect data changes in real time.
+By being able to call functions locally, data changes can be reflected in real time.

 Tip 2: Starter Kit

-One of the great things about the Jamstack community is the variety of starter kits that are available.
-And, they all maintain a high level of quality.
+One of the great things about the Jamstack community is the variety of starter kits available.
+And all of them maintain a high level of quality.

-You can find a starter kit that counts up to 1,000 for anything you want to connect.
+You can find everything you want to connect to a starter kit that counts up to 1,000.

 ● NEXT.js